Subtype and Conditional Value Description

 Adding Subtypes

-- Second, if the codes of the newly added subtypes do not match those in the original condition values, it will be handled in the same way as in situation 1.
+• Second, if the codes of the newly added subtypes do not match the codes of the subtypes originally used in the conditional values, the situation will be handled as described in case 1.

 Deleting Subtypes